 The question struck me as significant.
 I chuckled a bit when the man asked it.
 At first-blush, it was agonizingly misguided.
 How do we make teenagers care?
 Part of me wanted to say that I’m not sure I want to be in the business of making anyone care about anything.
 When it comes to caring, I’d prefer that people want to care!

-And yet, in other ways, this question may very well be THE question.
+And yet, in other ways, this question about teens and faith may very well be THE question.
 I imagine his question was born out of a history of investing himself in the spiritual growth of students.
 There was a good chance that he had watched over the years as some students did indeed come to care about their faith, thriving as a result.
 I can also imagine he has watched with frustration, and maybe sadness, as other teenagers failed to embrace the importance of their faith.

 And so, I interpreted his question like this: “What can we do, as youth workers, to lead teenagers to understand that their faith, their identity as Christ-followers, is of primary importance?”